tessleptrue/wesshacks/README.md

 ##### Team breakdown for HW03

 Each team member contributed to HW03 equally.
+We used two late dates on this assignment.

 ### Set up instruction for Homework #3